saleyn/etran/README.md

 ### Erlang Pipeline (`erlpipe`)

 Inspired by the Elixir's `|>` pipeline operator.
-This tranform makes code with cascading function calls much more readable by using the `/` as a pipeline operator.
+This tranform makes code with cascading function calls much more readable by using the `/` as the pipeline operator.
 The result of evaluation of the LHS expression is passed as an argument to the RHS expression.